Varietyz/literegenmeter/README.md

 - **Customization**:
   The plugin offers color customization options for a personalized experience.

 - **Instructions:**
-    1. After installation, navigate to the settings panel and disable the following native RuneLite plugins:
-        - `Poison`
-        - `Regeneration Meter`
-        - `Status Bars`

-    3. Enable the `LITE Regen Meter` plugin.
+    1. Enable the `LITE Regen Meter` plugin.
-    4. Customize the settings in the configuration panel to match your preferences.
+    2. Customize the settings in the configuration panel to match your preferences.